lucendio/lecture-devops-infos/tutorials/01_start-container.md

 ### Goal(s)

-* successfully connect to tha virtual machine via SSH
+* successfully launch a container
 * verify that your credentials from your AWS Educate account work